Bill Gross: Avoid bank stocks in negative interest-rate world

 Gross warned investors: "Banking/finance seems to be either a screaming sector ready to be bought or a permanently damaged victim of write-offs, tighter regulation and significantly lower future margins.
 I'll vote for the latter."

 Gross said investors should not reach for the "tantalizing apple of high yield or the low price/book ratio of bank stocks."
-Those prices are where they are because of low or negative interest rates, Gross said.
+Those prices are where they are because of low/negative interest rates, Gross said.

-Additionally, investors should not reach for the seemingly momentum-driven higher prices of German bunds and U.S. Treasuries that negative yields have produced, he said.
+Additionally, investors should not reach for the seemingly momentum-driven higher prices of German bunds and U.S. Treasuries that negative yields have produced, Gross said.

 "A 30-year Treasury at 2.5 percent can wipe out your annual income in one day with a 10 basis point increase," Gross said.

-He said the secret, in a negative interest-rate world that poses extraordinary duration risk for AAA sovereign bonds, is to keep bond maturities short and borrow at those attractive yields in a mildly levered form that provides a yield and expected return of 5-6 percent.
+"The secret in a negative interest rate world that poses extraordinary duration risk for AAA sovereign bonds is to No 1, keep bond maturities short and No 2 borrow at those attractive yields in a mildly levered form that provides a yield and expected return of 5-6 percent."

-Gross said investors should focus on sectors that are less volatile and less affected by the evolving changes of the monetary system, such as closed-end funds at deep discounts, or highly certain acquisition arbitrage stocks.
+Gross said the advice about borrowing at low yields obviously has to be matched with investments that are less volatile and least affected by the evolving changes of the monetary system.

-All told, Gross said: "Central bankers seem ever intent on going lower, ignorant, in my view, of the harm being done to a classical economic model that has driven prosperity, until it reached a negative interest rate dead end and could drive no more."
+"But it can be done," he said.
+"Closed end funds at deep discounts, highly certain acquisition arbitrage stocks, as well as volatility sales at tails are general examples."
+(Reporting By Jennifer Ablan; Editing by Chizu Nomiyama)